Update September 2019:

 As of 9/1/2019, the TMB has moved the test to be self-administered online, which is great.
 The price has also decreased to $34 per attempt with unlimited attempts, which is also great.

 They are now also offering their own practice materials, which you can rent limited access to until you pass the test for $99.
 You do not need to buy those pricey materials.
-Early feedback is that tested material (like the laws) is unchanged and my book remains sufficient for preparation.
+Early feedback is that tested material (like the laws) is unchanged and my book (which is revised periodically and currently up-to-date) remains sufficient for preparation.
 Given the low cost of the exam and the ability to retake endlessly, I personally would suggest applicants buy my book (or something else inexpensive), read it 1-2 times, and immediately take the exam.
 The exam is short, and a re-take is cheaper than other materials would be.

 Update January 2016:

 In the years since I took the JP exam, the other resources have gotten older but otherwise haven’t changed in substance or price.
-The landscape has changed in only one significant way: In order to fill the missing void for a concise but readable up-to-date resource, I wrote one.
+The landscape has changed in only one significant way: In order to fill the missing void for a concise but readable up-to-date resource for busy doctors (and broke residents), I wrote one.
 I’m super biased, but I think it’s overall the best, most affordable, and most palatable study option out there.
-A whole bunch of random people who reviewed it on Amazon agree.
+Thousands of people agree.

 My original thoughts remain below.